-The European Commission revised its list of high-risk third countries in AML/CTF risk assessment on June 19, 2020.
-Issued in the Official Journal of the EU (OJ) by Commission Delegated Regulation (EU) 2020/855, the list of high-risk third countries has critical AML/CTF weaknesses as specified in the Fourth Money Laundering Directive (4MLD).
-With 4MLD, the European Commission is required to compile a list of those high-risk third countries from time to time, and controlled companies are required to exercise improved due diligence in transactions or commercial partnerships with customers based in those countries.
+The European Commission revised its list of high-risk third countries in the AML/CTF risk assessment on November 2022.
+Issued in the Official Journal of the EU (OJ) by Commission Delegated Regulation (EU) 2020/855, the list of high-risk third countries has critical AML/CTF weaknesses as specified in the Money Laundering Directives.
+With AMLD, the European Commission is required to compile a list of those high-risk third countries from time to time, and controlled companies are required to exercise improved due diligence in transactions or commercial partnerships with customers based in those countries.

-The new EU high-risk third countries list is as follows:
+The new EU high-risk third countries list is as follows (November 2022):

 EU policy for the identification of high-risk third countries and the revised path in strengthening its AML-CFT system

 The EC has unveiled a new clear policy for identifying high-risk third countries that pose a danger to the EU's financial system in the light of the updates to the high-risk third country list.
 The improved policy is expected to strengthen the EU's interaction with third countries and the FATF.
 In addition to requiring collaboration with experts from the Member States, the policy is supposed to ensure close cooperation with the FATF and its listing system.
 The new policy was adopted as part of a "wide-ranging and detailed" Action Plan for a Comprehensive EU Policy on Money Laundering and Terrorist Financing.